nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/readme.md

 ## Global Guidance

-A [list](./global_guidance.md) of open science guidance from governments around the world that advances open science.
+A [list](./global_policies.md) of open science policies from governments around the world that advances open science.

 ## Funding Opportunities